Read Socrates with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining Socrates’ influence on philosophy.

-The central claim is this: Socrates, a classical Greek philosopher, left an indelible mark on Western philosophy, despite not writing any philosophical texts himself.
+In plain terms: Socrates, a classical Greek philosopher, left an indelible mark on Western philosophy, despite not writing any philosophical texts himself.

 Prompt 2: Provide an annotated list of Socrates’ 7 greatest contributions to philosophy.

-The central claim is this: These contributions not only shaped the course of Western philosophy but also continue to influence modern thought, demonstrating Socrates’ enduring legacy as a foundational figure in the philosophical tradition.
+In plain terms: These contributions not only shaped the course of Western philosophy but also continue to influence modern thought, demonstrating Socrates’ enduring legacy as a foundational figure in the philosophical tradition.

-The added historical insight is that Socrates is best read as a method of pressure, not only as a set of theses.
+Socrates is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 The Socratic Method